-What club gear do I need to purchase?Carlile club members are expected to compete in the orange Carlile Swimming Club swimming cap.
-Swimmers are also expected to wear the Carlile Swimming Club polo shirt and shorts at all swim Meets, especially when receiving medals on the podium.
-These can be purchased online and payments are via direct electronic transfers.
-Other club gear is also available to purchase, details on the website.
+What club gear do I need to purchase?Narrabeen club members are expected to compete in the blue Narrabeen Swimming Club swimming cap.
+Swimmers are also expected to wear the Narrabeen Swimming Club polo shirt and shorts at all swim Meets, especially when receiving medals on the podium.
+Club gear will be updated in 2020 – stay tuned!

 How do I enter a meet?The entry process for each Meet may vary slightly between the different competitions but generally there may be a manual entry option and/or an online option or both.
-The entry process is detailed on each Meet program.
-Metropolitan, State and National competition entries will only be available online through either the Swimming NSW or Swimming Australia website.
+Generally most meets must be entered via Swim Central.